miqelle/reading-notes/growthmindset.md

-# About Me

-Hello all!
-My name is **Miqelle Clements**, and I am on the journey to become a Software Developer 💻 !
-You can view my work at [Github](https://github.com/miqelle).

 As I am embarking on this developer journey, I have come to realize that a **growth mindset is necessary**.

 ### What is a growth mindset?